nagygr/mango/go.md

 -	`locals`: shows local variables
 -	`quit`: exits delve

-For more commands and details on how to uses them, refer to [the documentation][9].
+For more commands and details on how to use them, refer to [the documentation][9].

 # Concurrency